theophilec/kernel-methods/README.md

 Course website: [http://members.cbio.mines-paristech.fr/~jvert/svn/kernelcourse/course/2021mva/index.html](http://members.cbio.mines-paristech.fr/~jvert/svn/kernelcourse/course/2021mva/index.html)

-Victor AMBLARD, Théophile CANTELOBRE, Rémi CARNEC
+Authors: Victor AMBLARD, Théophile CANTELOBRE, Rémi CARNEC

+This repo contains the code to reroduce our results in the data challenge for the Kernel Methods course in the MVA Master.
+Kernels and algorithms are coded from scratch.

+We use `cvxpy` for optimization and `scipy` for linear algebra.

 ## To get started...

-Clone then open `getting_started.ipynb` with Jupyter.
+Clone then open `getting_started.ipynb` with Jupyter (the repo contains pre-computed kernels).

 ## Task